notryanb/notryanb.github.io/_posts/2017-10-06-rust-blog-series-2.md

 ```

 `establish_connection` returns a [`PgConnection`], which will let us establish a connection to our Postgres database.
-If we were to use Sqlite or Mysql,
+If we were to use SQLite or MySQL,
-then we would use the appropriate diesel imports for those backends and NOT use `pg::PgConnection`.
+then we would use the appropriate diesel imports for those backends and NOT use `PgConnection`.

 Remember that `.env` file from Part I of the series?
 Well, this is the first important piece of code where we need it.